VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 .. figure:: BigPlanetExample.png

-Creating Meta-Data Files with :code:`bigplanet`
+Creating Meta-Data Files with :code:`BigPlanet`
 ----------------------------

-Finally, it's often convenient to write out ASCII files in which each line contains the meta-data for your parameter sweep, e.g. the initial eccentricity, the final semi-major axis, and the maximum inclination. :code:`bigplanet` facilitates the creation of these files with the ``ArchiveToCSV`` method:
+Finally, it's often convenient to write out ASCII files in which each line contains the meta-data for your parameter sweep, e.g. the initial eccentricity, the final semi-major axis, and the maximum inclination. :code:`BigPlanet` facilitates the creation of these files with the ``ArchiveToCSV`` method:

 .. code-block:: python